Skip to content

 You can take parental leave under the following conditions:

-• You are a team member.
+• You work in a company.

 Who is entitled to receive parental allowance?